Kubera: Puranic and epic descriptions

 A description of Kubera's magnificent court appears in the Mahabharata as well as the Meghaduta.
 Here, gandharvas and apsaras entertain Kubera.
 Shiva and his wife Parvati often frequent Kubera's court, which is attended by semi-divine beings like the vidyadharas; kimpurushas; rakshasas; pishachas; as well as Padma and Shankha; personified treasures (nidhi); and Manibhadra, Kubera's chief attendant and chief of his army.
 Like every world-protector, Kubera has seven seers of the North in residence.
 Alaka is recorded to be plundered by Ravana once, and attacked by the Pandava prince, Bhima once.
 Kubera's Nairrata army is described to have defeated king Mucukunda, who then defeated them by the advice of his guru Vashishta.
 Shukra, the preceptor of the asuras, is also recorded to have defeated Kubera and stolen his wealth.
 Another major tale in the scriptures records how Kubera entertained the sage Ashtavakra in his palace.

 Kubera is the treasurer of the gods, and the overlord of the semi-divine yakshas, the guhyakas, kinnaras and gandharvas, who act as his assistants and protectors of the jewels of the earth, as well as guardians of his city.
 Kubera is also the guardian of travelers and the giver of wealth to individuals, who please him.
 The rakshasas also serve Kubera, however, some cannibalistic rakshasas are described to have sided with Ravana in the battle against Kubera.
 Kubera also developed as minor marriage-divinity.
 He is invoked with Shiva at weddings and is described as Kameshvara ("Lord of Kama – pleasure, desire etc.").
 He is associated with fertility of the aquatic type.

-The Puranas and the Mahabharata record that Kubera married Bhadra ("auspicious"), or Kauberi ("wife of Kubera"), daughter of the demon Mura.
-She is also called Yakshi – a female yaksha and Charvi ("splendour").
+The Puranas and the Mahabharata record that Kubera married Bhadra ("auspicious"), or Riddhi ("prosperity"), daughter of the demon Mura.
+She is also called Yakshi – a female yaksha, Kauberi ("wife of Kubera") and Charvi ("splendour").
 They had three sons: Nalakubara ("Reed-axle"), Manigriva ("Bejewled-neck") or Varna-kavi ("Colourful poet"), and Mayuraja ("king of animals resembling men"); and a daughter called Minakshi ("fish-eyed").